coderefinery/2022-09-20-workshop/content/_index.md

   <https://twitch.tv/coderefinery>.
 If you
   register, you can get emails and link to ask questions.

+* The reason why we stream the main workshop via Twitch and not via Zoom is that this way we can guarantee that learners cannot appear in stream or recording with voice or video.

 * You can also register to attend our Zoom breakout rooms (limited places), and you will be placed into a small, interactive breakout room.
 Please only register for Zoom if you want to actively take